Where to go if you want to move out of NYC

 After the move - December 30, 2019

-Many people dream of moving to NYC and, funny enough, many people dream of moving out of NYC.
+Many people dream of moving to NYC and, funny enough, many people dream of leaving NYC.
 While NYC is obviously a wonderful place to live, there are many reasons why one would want to leave.
 For one, NYC can be expensive and congested, and can inspire many people to move elsewhere.

-These days, many people are actually moving out of NYC– almost 300 people per day.
-Many states around the U.S are now incentivizing young people to move by giving them tax subsidies and covering other relocation expenses.
+These days, many people are actually moving from New York City to other cities across the country–According to census data, almost 300 New Yorkers leave the city each day.
+This giant exodus started only a few years ago.
+Though many New Yorkers are moving to other cities across the country, some are actually headed to more rural areas.
+In fact, many states around the U.S are now incentivizing young people to move by giving them tax subsidies and covering other relocation expenses.
 In many places throughout the US, there is plenty of available real estate, a lack of young people and a surplus of jobs.
 Moreover, the rent and cost of living in all of these states tends to be significantly lower than NYC, which is attractive to many New Yorkers.
 Some of these states have even developed programs to entice young people to move there.

 Maine is a beautiful state, however, Maine has an aging population and is having a hard time attracting young people.
 In 2008, the state of Maine began the Educational Opportunity Tax Credit program which allowed students graduating from Maine Universities to use a portion of their student loan payments as tax credits.
 However, starting from 2016, the program has now expanded to include graduates from any university within the U.S.A.
 Moreover, Maine now offers in-state tuition to out of state students.